EDUCBA

 Residuals 42 1.0509 0.0250

 Both cancer levels and treatment are statistically different from 0.
 By this, we can reject the NULL hypothesis.
-Also, confirm that changing the treatment or type of cancer impacts the time of survival.
+Also, confirm that changing the treatment or type of cancer impacts the survival time.

 Test